karwler/BKGraph/README.md

 Variable names can consist of upper-/lowercase letters from "A" to "Z" and "_".

 ### Graph View
-You can move the viewport either by holding the left mouse button and moving the mouse or using the arrow keys.
+To move the viewport either hold down the left mouse button and move the mouse or use the arrow keys.
-You can zoom either by holding Alt and the left mouse button and moving the mouse left or right or using the Page Up/Down keys.
+To zoom either hold down Alt and the left mouse button and mov the mouse left or right or use the Page Up/Down keys.
+To center the viewport press C.
+To reset the viewoprt size press X.